Court of Appeal of Tanzania

 An application to deem a notice of appeal withdrawn for inaction failed due to lack of proof of service of documents.

-Civil Procedure – Notice of appeal – Deemed withdrawal – Burden of proof – Service of notice and appeal documents – Rule 91(a) Tanzania Court of Appeal Rules, 2009.
+• Civil procedure — Notice of appeal — deemed withdrawal — Burden of proof — Service of notice and appeal documents

 19 November 2024

-Court of Appeal single justice lacks jurisdiction to depart from earlier decisions or grant stay of execution pending review.
+A single Justice cannot depart from Court of Appeal precedent; the Court lacks jurisdiction to grant a stay pending review.

 19 November 2024